 Any dishonesty will likely come to light and reflect poorly on your case.

 Think of it this way: your ex must submit similar paperwork.
 If you caught a whiff of any possible dishonesty on their part to try and gain a more favorable outcome, you wouldn’t give up until the truth was uncovered, right?

 Be honest with your attorney and when filling out the appropriate documents.
-They help make sure you don’t miss anything in the details and you don’t do anything to jeopardize your case.
+They help make sure you don’t miss anything in the details.
+But they can only act on the information you provide.
+So don’t do anything to jeopardize your case.

-Even if you accomplish this, the courts are often reluctant to alter support orders already in place.
-This may frustrate you, but it’s the reality of the situation.
+In general, courts hesitate to alter support orders already in place.
+Yes, this is frustrating, but it’s also the reality of the situation.
 The best strategy to ensure you wind up with a child support amount that works for you is to get it right the first time.